Adam X the X-Treme

 Adam Neramani is a character appearing in American comic books published by Marvel Comics.
 Created by writer Fabian Nicieza and artist Tony Daniel, the character first appeared in X-Force Annual #2 (October 1993).
 Adam Neramani is a half-alien half-mutant.
 As part of an effort to diversify the genes of the royal Shi'ar bloodline, he was genetically engineered using the DNA of Emperor D'Ken and Katherine Summers, making him the half-brother of Scott Summers.
-He is known under the codenames Adam-X and X-Treme.
-Neramani is also called Adam X the X-Treme.
+Adam is also known as Adam-X, X-Treme, and Adam X the X-Treme.

 Publication history

 Concept and creation

 In 1993, Fabian Nicieza introduced Adam Neramani as a grunge-inspired character who was part mutant, part Shi'ar, and whose origin contained hints that he might be the half-brother of Cyclops and Havok.
 However, this storyline was left unresolved when Nicieza departed from the X-Men series in 1995.
-Nicieza later confirmed that he intended Neramani to be the half-brother of Cyclops and Havok:
+Nicieza later confirmed that he intended Adam to be the half-brother of Cyclops and Havok:

 Adam X was intended to be the illegitimate offspring of D'Ken and Kate Summers.
 Taken from D'Ken and raised on a farming planet.

 It was later revealed that, after the Shi'ar recognized the potential of the Summers bloodline, they engineered another child by combining the DNA of Emperor D'Ken and Katherine Summers.
 This child, Adam Neramani, was developed in an artificial womb but grew up unaware of his true lineage.
 His journey eventually led him to Earth, where his mutant ability to ignite blood first manifested.